jasonsamuels/jasonsamuels.github.io/_posts/2017-09-26-week-1-2-3-sp-readings.md

 ## Week two

+The volume of reading for the second week of our Strategic Planning class did not let up, with three moderately long and complex articles covering disparate subjects plus a case study assignment analyzing the problems with PennDOT in the late-1970s.

 ### Managing Successful Organizational Change in the Public Sector, Fernandez and Rainey (2006)

 This article provided an overview of literature on organizational change.